 Purportedly, Dupuytren's contracture, diabetes mellitus, hypertension, lipid abnormalities, ischaemic cardiopathy, erectile dysfunction, smoking and excessive consumption of alcohol.
 However, the pathophysiology remains unclear.

-When Peyronie's disease (PD) first presents, it tends to be with penile pain during erections, penile angulation (this can be seen in some cases in a flaccid penis), palpable fibrous plaque at the site of angulation and erectile dysfunction.
+When Peyronie's disease (PD) first presents, most commonly in the 50s , it tends to be with penile pain during erections, penile angulation (this can be seen in some cases in a flaccid penis), palpable fibrous plaque at the site of angulation and erectile dysfunction.
 This inflammatory phase settles in 18-24 months, to be followed by a fibrotic phase characterised by plaque formation, angulation and calcification.
 One study, using a validated mental health questionnaire, has shown that 48% of men with PD have mild or moderate depression.

 By Peyronie, via Wikimedia Commons